 Here’s a run down of the types of bikes available, which will hopefully help you decide which type is correct for your child.
 Starting at the smaller end of the range, we work our way through the sizes up to the specialist larger bikes.

-There are a lot of other factors to consider when buying a bike, including weight, build quality, components and price – for further advice on these aspects check out our other post 12 things you need to know before buying a kids bike.
+There are a lot of other factors to consider when buying a bike, including weight, build quality, components and price – for further advice on these aspects check out our other page on everything to do with buying a kids bike

 What’s the best bike for my child?